 Redesigning marketing mix modeling as an agentic decision system

-Mehul Singh, Mayank Gautam, Glenn Sabin, Abhishek D Anand, Kumar Ritwik and Pranav Sehgal coauthored this article.
+Pranav Sehgal, Glenn Sabin, Abhishek D Anand and Kumar Ritwik contributed to this article.

 Key takeaways:

 In a recent marketing mix model (MMM) build for an e-commerce portfolio spanning five categories, one category showed a strong negative correlation between discount depth and sales.
 A naive model would have concluded that discounts were destroying demand.
-That conclusion would have been wrong and worse, actionable, potentially leading a brand team to eliminate a tactic that was actually necessary for competitive defense.
+That conclusion would have been wrong, potentially leading a brand team to eliminate a tactic that was actually necessary for competitive defense.

-What actually happened: discounts in that category were being triggered reactively when demand was already weak, creating a reverse-causal relationship that the model was misreading as negative impact.
+What actually happened: discounts in that category were being triggered reactively when demand was already weak, creating a reverse-causal relationship misread as impact.
 No single agent caught it.
 A data profiler flagged the anomaly.
 A reasoning agent tested the hypothesis.
 A human checkpoint surfaced a scatter plot to the analyst, who confirmed the diagnosis in minutes.
 The model was respecified accordingly, and every step was logged and auditable.

 The analyst alone might have caught this eventually or might not have.
-What the agentic chain delivered was detection speed, structured reasoning and a clear record of why the modeling call was made.
+The agentic chain delivered three things: detection speed, structured reasoning and a clear audit trail.
 That combination is what distinguishes an agentic MMM system from a faster version of the status quo.
-Here’s what we’ve learned from “agentification” of MMM processes at ZS.

 Understanding marketing mix modeling and its evolution